How to Respond More Positively to (Just About) Everything

 The Science Behind the Om

-That study is worth exploring: In it, the researchers had participants who’d never meditated before take a 30-minute lesson on mindful acceptance.
-They learned what the concept was (the awareness and acceptance of a situation without judgment) and how it works (say, after falling short of a race PR, you’d acknowledge and accept that you’re disappointed with yourself without letting the disappointment make you feel guilty, angry or weak).
-They were also given metaphors about being a bus driver or sitting through a storm (we’ll walk you through these toward the end) to help them learn how to apply this approach to real-life situations.
+That study is worth exploring: in it, the researchers had participants who'd never meditated before take a 30-minute lesson on mindful acceptance.
+They learnt what the concept was (the awareness and acceptance of a situation without judgement) and how it works (say, after falling short of a race PR, you'd acknowledge and accept that you're disappointed with yourself without letting the disappointment make you feel guilty, angry or weak).
+They were also given metaphors about being a bus driver or sitting through a storm (we'll walk you through these towards the end) to help them learn how to apply this approach to real-life situations.

 Your Entryway to Mindful Acceptance

 Sound … lovely?
 It is.
 Try it for yourself with this intro to mindfulness acceptance, based on exercises from Ochsner's study.

 - Sit comfortably in a quiet room without any distractions.
 Spend two to five minutes focusing on your breath.
 Then, imagine you're driving a bus.
 Passengers get on and off, but the bus just keeps on moving.
 Some passengers are loud and obnoxious.
 Think of them as unquiet thoughts or unpleasant emotions.
 Acknowledge and accept their presence without reacting to them.
 When they get off the bus, keep driving.

 - Another approach: imagine you're outside and a storm is coming.
 The ground, the trees, the buildings and you are all still there, whether it's raining, snowing or sunny.
 Instead of running away, accept that the storm is there.
 Then let it pass.